laurent-clouet/sheepit-client/README.md

 ## Compilation

 You will need Java 1.7 or higher.
 (OpenJDK and Oracle are both supported).
-To create the jar file, simply type `./gradlew jar` on linux/OSX and `gradlew.bat jar` on Windows in the project's root directory.
+To create the jar file, simply type `./gradlew shadowJar` on linux/OSX and `gradlew.bat shadowJar` on Windows in the project's root directory.

 ## Usage